The Computational Limits of Deep Learning: Deep Learning's Computational Requirements in Practice

 \subsection{Future}

-In this section, we extrapolate the estimates from each domain to understand the projected computational power needed to hit various benchmarks.
-To make these targets tangible, we present them not only in terms of the computational power required, but also in terms of the economic and environmental cost of training such models on current hardware (using the conversions from \cite{strubell2019energy}).
-Because the polynomial and exponential functional forms have roughly equivalent statistical fits --- but quite different extrapolations --- we report both in figure \ref{fig:projection_analysis}.
+In this section, we extrapolate the estimates from each domain to understand the projected computational power needed to train models to hit various benchmark performance levels.
+To make these targets tangible, we present them not only in terms of the computational power required, but also in terms of the economic and environmental cost of training such models on current hardware.\footnote{Economic and environmental costs are measured using the methodology provided by \cite{strubell2019energy} for V100 GPU training.
+We confirm pricing as of 2022 based on \cite{google2022gpuprice} and use updated carbon emissions estimates from \cite{dodge2022measuring} (for which we take the geometric mean).
+These carbon estimates are similar to those provided by \cite{patterson2022carbon, patterson2022footprint}.} These projections reinforce the growing concern that deep learning's current trajectory will have important negative effects \cite{martinezplumed2018accounting, GARCIAMARTIN201975}.
+In this analysis, we focus on the training costs of these models but in section \ref{sec:lessening_burden} we also discuss the deployment cost of these models.
+Because the polynomial and exponential functional forms explored in previous section have roughly equivalent statistical fits --- but quite different extrapolations --- we report both in table \ref{tab:projection_analysis}.

-\textbf{We do not anticipate that the computational requirements implied by the targets in figure \ref{fig:projection_analysis} will be hit.} The hardware, environmental, and monetary costs would be prohibitive.
-And enormous effort is going into improving scaling performance, as we discuss in the next section.
-But, these projections do provide a scale for the efficiency improvements that would be needed to hit these performance targets.
-For example, even in the more-optimistic model, it is estimated to take an additional $10^{5}\times$ more computing to get to an error rate of $5\%$ for ImageNet.
-Hitting this in an economical way will require more efficient hardware, more efficient algorithms, or other improvements such that the net impact is this large a gain.
+\textbf{We do not anticipate that the computational requirements implied by the targets in Figure \ref{tab:projection_analysis} will be hit.} The hardware, environmental, and monetary costs would be prohibitive and enormous effort is going into finding ways to improving scaling performance to avoid these outcomes (as we discuss in the next section).
+Nevertheless, these projections do provide a scale for the efficiency improvements that would be needed to hit these performance targets.
+For example, even in the more-optimistic model, an additional $567\times$ more computing would be needed to get to an error rate of $5\%$ for ImageNet.
+Hitting this in an economical way will require more efficient hardware, more efficient algorithms, or other improvements such that the net impact is at least this large.
+Figure \ref{fig:scaling_graphs} (a) shows the large effects that improving the polynomial scaling performance would have on projections and how well these agree with current data.